SeiraGnn/C-language/tideman/README.md

 Skills used: Graph theory / Recursive functions / Structs / 2D arrays / Bubble sort

-his project simulates an electoral system called Ranked Pairs or also the Tideman method.
+This project simulates an electoral system called Ranked Pairs or also the Tideman method.
 Developed in 1987 by Nicolaus Tideman, this method, selects a single winner using votes that express preferences.

 I loved this problem because it offers an alternative solution to the very important and complex problem of how to select our leaders.